 ORBIT DATA MESSAGES

 The ODM (reference [7]) represents the orbit data for a single spacecraft and specifies the formats for use in transferring orbit information between space agencies, commercial spacecraft operators, and/or government spacecraft operators in a clear, concise, and compact manner.
-The ODM may be one of the following three messages that serve different purposes: the Orbit Parameter Message (OPM), the Orbit Mean-Elements Message (OMM), and the Orbit Ephemeris Message (OEM).
+The ODM may be one of the following four messages that serve different purposes: the Orbit Parameter Message (OPM), the Orbit Mean-Elements Message (OMM), the Orbit Ephemeris Message (OEM) and the Orbit Comprehensive Message (OCM).
 The OPM and OMM could be used in exchange scenarios that involve automated and/or human interaction; however, the OEM is best suitable for exchanges that require a high level of automation for fast, frequent, and reliable interpretation and processing of the data.
 Full details on the ODM can be found in reference [7].

 The OPM specifies the orbital state (single position and velocity in Cartesian coordinates) or osculating Keplerian elements of a spacecraft at an instant of time; whereas the OMM specifies the characteristics of the spacecraft orbit expressed in mean Keplerian elements at a specified epoch.
 Neither the OPM nor OMM is designed for higher fidelity propagation.
 However, the OPM allows the user to specify simple parameters related to finite and instantaneous maneuvers, and provides simple parameters for the modeling of solar radiation pressure and atmospheric drag.
 One feature of the OMM is that it includes keywords and values to generate canonical NORAD Two Line Elements Sets (TLEs) for accommodating the needs of heritage users (see reference [10]).